skip to content

 One to one supervision

-The Degree Committee for the Faculty appoints a principal supervisor and an adviser for each research student.
-In some cases, a secondary supervisor may be appointed, especially when the research topic is strongly cross-disciplinary.
-Research students in CCL will have daily contact with the research group within which they are placed.
-In addition, they should expect a meeting with their supervisor(s) at least once a month.
+The Degree Committee for the Faculty appoints a principal Supervisor and an advisor for each research student.
+A secondary Supervisor may sometimes be appointed, especially when the research topic is strongly cross-disciplinary.
+Research students in CCL will have daily contact with the research group they are placed in.
+In addition, they should expect a meeting with their Supervisor(s) at least once a month.

 Generally, a full-time student could expect 10-12 hours of supervisions over the course of each academic year.
 For part-time students, this is 6-7 hours.